are private ultrasounds safe

 Why can't I have a 4D scan after 32 weeks?

-As mentioned above, the cut-off point for our 4D scan packages is 32 weeks.
+As mentioned above, the cut-off point for our 4D scan is 32 weeks.
 You may be wondering why this is the case; surely the image would be even better if we waited until the baby was completely developed?

 The reason is quite simple: there's only a limited amount of space in your womb, and our sonographers are able to achieve better results when there's still some room left in there.